-- 1. Country Score Card: - a.
-ASC will provide a Country Risk Card on the ASC website that ranks the country risk level into low, medium and high risk, regarding the (legal and environmental) Risk Factors in Table 1.
+1. Country Score Card:

+- a.
+ASC will provide a Country Risk Card on the ASC website that ranks the country risk level into low, medium and high risk, regarding the Risk Factors in Table 1.
 For countries scored low risk for the respective risk factors, no further DD steps are required for that particular risk factor by the UoC.
 For any countries which do not yet have a Country Risk Card, a different pathway is required to determine low risk. - 2.
 Sub-national/sectoral assessment (for plant-based raw material production) / Industry/sector assessment (for ingredient manufacturer) / Fishery assessment (for marine-based raw material production): - a.
 The UoC conducts an assessment of the sector / industry / fishery to demonstrate a low risk for the Risk Factors as listed in Table 1. - b.
-Where low risk has been demonstrated, evidence shall include: - i. risk assessment or a summary thereof; - ii. risk assessment outcome i.e., risk level per risk factor; - iii. implemented monitoring program. - 3.
-Ingredient Manufacturer assessments: - a.
+Where low risk has been demonstrated, evidence shall include: - i. risk assessment or a summary thereof; - ii. risk assessment outcome i.e., risk level per risk factor; - iii. implemented monitoring program.

+3. Ingredient Manufacturer assessments199:

+a.
 The UoC works with the ingredient manufacturer to demonstrate that the ingredient manufacturer, marine or plant-based primary raw material has a low risk for the Risk Factors as listed in Table 1.
-For marine and plant-based primary raw material production risk factors, the assessment relates to whether or not the ingredient manufacturer has an appropriate system or sufficient information to ensure low risk at the raw material production level. - b.
-Where low risk has been demonstrated, evidence shall include: - risk assessment or a summary thereof; - ii. risk assessment outcome i.e., risk level per risk factor; - iii. measures taken and their effectiveness: - iv. implemented monitoring program.
+For marine and plant-based primary raw material production risk factors, the assessment relates to whether or not the ingredient manufacturer has an appropriate system or sufficient information to ensure low risk at the raw material production level.